guptadeepak8/rockpapersiccor/docs/exapmle/example.md

 In Tailcall, as in all GraphQL implementations, Context is a variable that is accessible to every [Operator](operators/index.md).
 It is used to store and access data that needs to be shared between operators.

-The Context can be described using the following Typescript interface:
+The Context can be described using the following Typescript interfaces:

 ```typescript
 interface Context {